caleorourke/orange/pages/planning.md

 # Meetups

-Being a less ceremonial charter, {{site.github.name}} employs four types of meetups (or "syncs" in some cases), and each is broken out into two different categories: planning and update.
+Being a less ceremonial charter, {{site.github.title}} employs four types of meetups (or "syncs" in some cases), and each is broken out into two different categories: planning and update.

 | Meeting | Intent | Frequency | Attendees |
 | ------- | ------ | --------- | --------- |